Are Goldendoodles Hypoallergenic?

 How Many Types Of Goldendoodles Are There?

+Are Goldendoodles Hypoallergenic also depend on the types of goldendoodles.
 There are three types of Goldendoodles: Standard, Miniature, and Toy.
 Standard Goldendoodles weigh between 50 and 90 pounds, Miniature Goldendoodles weigh between 15 and 30 pounds, and Toy Goldendoodles weigh between 4 and 6 pounds.
 How many colors do they have?
 Goldendoodles can be any color, but the most common colors are black, brown, cream, red, and white.

 The mini Goldendoodle is a cross between the golden retriever and the miniature poodle.
 They weigh between 15 and 30 pounds and are 19 to 20 inches tall.